Blog

 YouTube Analytics

-Being that YouTube is primarily a video sharing site, its metrics are based around video content and how engagement is uniquely measured for videos.
+Being that YouTube is primarily a video-sharing site, its metrics are based on video content and how engagement is uniquely measured for videos.
 YouTube offers a robust set of metrics to help firms understand how they’re performing, both for regular videos and ads.

 Watch Time – This allows you to see the length of time people spend watching your videos, how they find them, and what they are watching on (desktop or mobile).